 Especially when it’s an outside event.
 What if it rains?
-Do you have a Plan B?
+Do you have a plan B?
 Are there extra resources or emergency cash available on the day?
 Don’t be afraid of cancelling or postponing an event if necessary.

-Think about Health & Safety
+Think about health & safety

 Always follow the professional advice of equipment manufacturers and staff supervising any facilities.
 You will be responsible for carrying out a risk assessment for your event to find, reduce and control the risk to all those taking part and members of the public who may be attending.
-The Ipswich Hospital Charity cannot accept liability for any loss, damage or injury suffered by yourself or anyone else as a result of taking part in a fundraising event organised in aid of Colchester & Ipswich Hospitals Charity.
+Colchester & Ipswich Hospitals Charity cannot accept liability for any loss, damage or injury suffered by yourself or anyone else as a result of taking part in a fundraising event organised in aid of Colchester & Ipswich Hospitals Charity.
 Some useful information on organising your own event can be found at the Institute of Fundraising and advice on completing your own risk assessment can be found at the Health and Safety Executive.

 Are you serving food?